The 20 Best Hypokalemic Periodic Paralysis Doctors in Japan

 Osaka, JP

-Yosuke Kokunai practices in Osaka, Japan.
+Yosuke Kokunai practices practicing medicine in Osaka, Japan.
 Mr. Kokunai is rated as a Distinguished expert by MediFind in the treatment of Hypokalemic Periodic Paralysis.
-His top areas of expertise are Hypokalemic Periodic Paralysis, Familial Periodic Paralysis, Potassium-Aggravated Myotonia, and Paramyotonia Congenita.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Hypokalemic Periodic Paralysis, Familial Periodic Paralysis, Potassium-Aggravated Myotonia, and Paramyotonia Congenita.

 Distinguished in Hypokalemic Periodic Paralysis